-2020 STI Plan Awards
+2022 STI Plan

-The 2020 STI plan goals were approved by the Compensation Committee in February 2020, and those goals are detailed below along with performance success measurements.
-In January 2021, the Compensation Committee determined that the management team achieved the following STI goals during 2020:
+The 2022 STI plan goals were approved by the Compensation Committee in March 2022, and those goals are detailed below along with performance success measurements.
+On February 10, 2023, the Compensation Committee determined that the Company's management team achieved 75 percent of the total STI goals for 2022.